top of page

 caroline.png

-2022-2023 Externship
+2025-2026 Externship

 Caroline Raak, M.A.

-Caroline is a second-year student in the Clinical Psychology Health Emphasis Ph.D.
+Caroline is a fifth-year student in the Clinical Psychology Health Emphasis Ph.D.
 Program.
 She earned her B.S. in Communication Sciences and Disorders from Northwestern University, and her M.A. in Child Development from Sarah Lawrence College.
 Before pursuing a doctoral degree, Caroline worked as a research coordinator in Developmental and Behavioral Pediatrics research at the NYU Grossman School of Medicine where she supported the implementation of a strengths-based parenting intervention in pediatric primary care, with low-income families in New York City, Pittsburgh, and Flint, MI.
 Her master’s thesis analyzed the mitigating effect of parenting on the relationship between chronic illness and externalizing behaviors in young children.
 Caroline’s main research interests lay in the effects of family dynamics on illness management for youths with type 1 diabetes.
 She hopes to continue working with children, adolescents, and families from underserved backgrounds throughout her clinical training and in her research to better understand contextual risk and protective factors for behavioral and health outcomes in underserved youth.

 Research Interests: social determinants of health, ACEs, family dynamics, childhood chronic illness, chronic illness management